unimib-datAI/mantistable-ui-docs/docs/sti/external-sti-approach.md

 **HTTP Method:** `POST`

-**Description:** This endpoint must accpets a table in JSON format and performs semantic interpretation on it.
+**Description:** This endpoint accepts a table in JSON format only and performs semantic interpretation on it.

 **Request Headers:**